 People being pursued by creditors in New Jersey can get a nasty shock from their bank: their accounts have been levied upon by a creditor.
-Many people come to my office in a panic wanting to know what, if anything, they can do.
+A lot of them come to my office in a panic wanting to know what, if anything, they can do.
 Well, here's the deal.

-There are very few defenses against a bank levy.
-What I ask my clients is, is the money in the account yours?
+There are several defenses against a bank levy but not all of them will apply to you.
+The first question I ask my clients is, is the money in the account yours?
 This may seem like a silly question, but it is very important.
 Just because your name is on the account does not mean it contains your money or can be levied.
 This can be for several reasons:

 - Your name is on the account for convenience of writing checks, such as for a spouse or elderly parent, but you do not deposit money into it;